Jopp-gh/Obsidian-Dune84/Wiki/Callouts.md

 #### USAGE
 Ideally, a Timeline template is made of **two callouts** to create an *easy-to-read alternating row flow*.
 On desktop you can vary the distance from the left note margin to the red line, to give longer **time unit names** more space.
 To do so, go to Obsidians `Settings>Style Settings>Dune>Fonts>Spacing>Line` or type in "Unified" in the search mask of **Style Settings**

 >Note: Basically, with each new line in a timeline callout you are going to add new columns (reading flow is aligned horizontally) like in a **Kanban** but all inside a **time frame defined by your heading** at the beginning of your timeline callout.
-You can even add a picture a line before your time unit with `> ## January` and after the callout heading `>[!tline|v1]`, to add visual references to your timeline callout.
+You can even add a picture a line before your time unit `> ## January` and after the callout heading `>[!tline|v1]`, to add a visual reference to your timeline progress.

 To use this timeline callout, copy the following template and save it in your templates folder: